 Field-hunting tip

-Look in contact metamorphic zones country — that is the host setting where juanite typically forms.
+Look in contact metamorphic zones country, the host setting where juanite typically forms.
 If you start seeing calcite, vesuvianite, diopside in float, you are in the right ground.
 Field specimens usually show a fibrous aggregates, lath-like crystals habit, so train your eye for that shape before scanning the outcrop.